Gearing Formula A Level Business

 Interpreting the Gearing Ratio:

 • High Gearing (e.g., above 50%): A high gearing ratio suggests a considerable reliance on borrowed funds.
-While this can amplify returns during profitable periods (due to financial leverage), it also increases the company's financial risk.
+While this can amplify returns during profitable periods (due to financial make use of), it also increases the company's financial risk.
 Higher interest payments can strain cash flow, and the company may face difficulty meeting its debt obligations if profits decline.
 Creditors may be hesitant to lend further, and shareholders might perceive increased risk.

 Types of Gearing Ratios